openstack/openstack-manuals/doc/cli-reference/source/nova.rst

 ``restore``
   Restore a soft-deleted server.

-``baremetal-interface-add``
-  Add a network interface to a baremetal node.

 ``baremetal-interface-list``
   List network interfaces associated with a baremetal node.

-``baremetal-interface-remove``
-  Remove a network interface from a baremetal node.

-``baremetal-node-create``
-  Create a baremetal node.

-``baremetal-node-delete``
-  Remove a baremetal node and any associated interfaces.

 ``baremetal-node-list``
   Print list of available baremetal nodes.